Sub-pages: hover over the drop-down menu (top right).

 But I am researching on how different countries deal with death and grief.
 And I also now started researching how people respond to workplace bullying, especially during grief.

-The other thing that people in today’s society are more concerned about is, their upward spirit, and not the person who is grieving and in their hell.
+The other thing that people in today’s society are more concerned about is, their upward spirit, and not the grieving process.
 Grieving people are expected to have understanding, while those who have a normal life exempt themselves to get a quick way out.

 If death and grief was “normalized” we wouldn’t be worried and we would be normal about it.
 And everyone would be included in life, no matter if at Christmas time or anytime throughout the year.